 Intex Challenger K1 – 27.2 lbs.
 (12.3 kg)

 Intex Challenger is probably the most popular entry-level inflatable kayak.
 Simple, portable, and easy to inflate/deflate, it is a viable option for occasional recreational paddlers looking to save space and money.

-The kayak measures 9’ (274 cm) by 30” (76 cm) and weighs 27.2 lb (12.3 kg).
+This small kayak measures 9’ (274 cm) by 30” (76 cm) and weighs 27.2 lbs (12.3 kg).
 It packs away nicely in the included carry bag.
-With the capacity of 220 lb and somewhat limited legroom, it is geared towards smaller paddlers with minimal gear.
+With the capacity of 220 lbs and somewhat limited legroom, it is geared towards smaller paddlers with minimal gear.

 RELATED: Best Inflatable Kayaks

 Intex Challenger is made from vinyl, which makes it light and compact but not nearly as durable as higher-level inflatable kayaks made from reinforced PVC.
 Two separate inflatable chambers (plus the inflatable seat) help with safety, but we still recommend staying close to the shore.

 Features include a cargo net on the bow for your gear, an inflatable seat with a relatively high back, and a plastic skeg on the bottom that helps it track better.
 The kayak comes with a hand pump and a 3-piece paddle which you’d better replace as soon as possible.